 From having over a billion monthly users to constantly rolling out cool features like IGTV and the shopping tab, Instagram is an extremely useful aid for social media marketing, no matter the complexity.
-That, and being surprisingly affordable for startups who do not want to bleed out their capital on extravagant marketing campaigns.
+That, and is surprisingly affordable for startups who do not want to bleed out their capital on extravagant marketing campaigns.

 You don’t have to be a health junkie to have heard of Grain.
 A thriving startup health food delivery service with over 21,000 followers, Grain focuses on customer well being and being honest.
 A quick scroll through their Instagram page shows posts including the team behind Grain and a series of “food delivery secrets” that reveal the behind-the-scenes of how they keep food fresh, and who doesn’t love fresh food?
 Food delivery services can sometimes have an air of animosity, with pain points like food theft or stale food.
-Being transparent about operations can cultivate trust between a brand and their consumers.
+Being transparent about operations can cultivate trust between a brand and its consumers.
 In fact, customers will willingly stay loyal to a brand that practices honesty.